AndreasSko/go-jwlm/README.md

 If a conflict occurs while merging, the tool will ask for directions: should it choose the left version or the right one.
 For that, it shows you the actual entries (I‘m planning to improve that view and add more information, especially about publications, in the future).
 If you are not sure what to do, press `?`  for help.

 ## Installation
 You can find the compiled binaries for Windows, Linux, and Mac under the [Release](https://github.com/AndreasSko/go-jwlm/releases) section.
 In the future, I‘m planning to offer those releases via Homebrew (Mac) and Spew (Windows).

+A word of caution
+It took me a while to trust my own program, but I still keep backups of my Libraries - and so should you.
+Go-jwlm is still in alpha-phase, so there is a possibility that something might get lost because of a yet-to-find bug.
+So please keep that in mind and - again - if you found a bug, feel free to open an issue.

 ## Need help?
 Something is unclear, you have suggestions for documentation or you found a bug?
 Feel free to open an issue.
 I‘m happy to help, though please be patient if it takes a while for me to respond :)